stuymedova/segmented-control-svelte/README.md

 ***orientation***

 Use this option to specify orientation of the Segmented Control.
-Accepted options are 'horizontal' and 'vertical'.
-Default orientation is 'horizontal'.
+Accepted options are "horizontal" and "vertical".
+Default orientation is "horizontal".

 ```html
 <SegmentedControl orientation='vertical'>